karlyndiary/Restaurant-Ratings-Analysis/README.md

 - How does the type of alcohol service offered vary by region?
 - What transportation methods are most commonly used by consumers in different regions?
 - How does the presence of alcohol service influence consumer ratings in different regions?
+- What percentage of restaurants allow smoking in each city or state?

 ### Behavior Insights:
 - What are the common occupations of consumers in different regions?